 - When a group's name or email address is provided, Code42 attempts to look up users associated with that group name or group email address.

 - If neither the the group name nor the email address can be found in OneDrive, Code42 proceeds to the next entry in the .csv file.
 Code42 looks for that group or email address again every 24 hours.

-As users are added and removed from the monitored groups, Code42 automatically detects changes and adjusts monitoring of users accordingly.
+As users are added and removed from the monitored groups, Code42 detects these changes within 24 hours and adjusts monitoring of user drives accordingly.

 Users that are removed from monitored groups have their event history preserved so that it remains searchable in Forensic Search.
 When an unmonitored user in your Code42 organization shares a file with a monitored user, the events associated with that file are not captured because the unmonitored user is the owner of the file.

 Groups that are nested in a monitored group are also monitored.